Mahyar132/art/README.md

 # Isotope Gallery

-A collection of artwork and visual experiments by Mahyar132.
+A collection of artwork and visual experiments by Varen (Mahyar).

 ## License